Zeioth/dooku.nvim/README.md

 * **Where do that cheesy name come from?** From [Star Wars](https://starwars.fandom.com/wiki/Dooku).
 * **Is this plugin based on some other** This is a lua port of the vim plugin [vim-dooku](https://github.com/Zeioth/vim-dooku).
 * **How can I add support for a new language?** On the `backends` directory, copy the file `doxygen.lua`, and and use it as base to add your new documentation generator.
 On `options.lua`, copy all the doxygen specific options, and rename them to the language you are adding.
 Finally, on `commands.lua`, add your language to the if condition of the functions `generate`, `open`, and `auto_setup`, so your backend is recognized and loaded.
 Don't forget to send your PR so everyone can benefit from it!

-## Roadmap
-We could add better QA

-* If no project_root detected, and we reach the user directory, report to the user `project_root not found.
-Make sure you have one of the files defined in the option in your root directory`.
-Alternatevily we could just wipe project_root and take the current working directory as default root, so it is more intuitive.